2025 Conference Schedule

 9:00pm Food and Fellowship | Terrace

-Mark currently serves as the Executive Director and Chief Encourager of the Okoboji Bible Conference Ministry.
+Mark currently serves as Pastor, Executive Director and Chief Encourager of the Okoboji Bible Conference Ministry.
 Mark has pastored four churches over the last 35 years.
 Mark was the Founding Pastor at Good News Community Church of Okoboji in 1998.
 Even though Mark and Barby moved away from the Midwest in 2005 … they have been coming to the Bible Conference since 1998.
 Mark and Barby have been married since 1988 and they have four amazing adult married children, Amy, Ryan, Emily and Enoch.
 They also have a beautiful granddaughter Everly Quinn.
 Mark’s new favorite hobby is riding his E-Bike with Barby on the trails of Okoboji.

 Morning Bible Hour